endofzero/Minecraft-Sheller/README.md

     MEMMAX=1024
 This is the maximum size of RAM you want to allow the server to use, if you are not sure, keep this and MEMALOC identical.

-    MEMALOC=1024
-This is the size of RAM you want to allocate to the server

     DISPLAY_ON_LAUNCH=1
 Do you want the screen to be displayed each time the server starts?
 1 if yes, 0 if no.